 Easy Apple Mug Cake Recipe

-This cinnamon apple mug cake recipe came about when I was craving an autumn treat, but didn’t want leftovers.
-I had just made my Instant Pot Apple Butter, so I had a few extra apples in the fridge, and what better way to use fresh apple than in this single serve apple cake!
+This cinnamon apple mug cake recipe came about when I was craving an autumn treat, but didn't want leftovers.
+I had just made my Instant Pot Apple Butter and my Apple Cider Donut Cake, so I had a few extra apples in the fridge, and what better way to use fresh apple than in this single serve apple cake!
 No egg needed, just a few simple ingredients, and all the delicious apple cinnamon flavor I wanted!

 How does cake in a mug work?